alexandrucaraus/android-sample-arch/README.md

 [screens] - contain composable navigation and screen per directory [infra] - contains some common infrastructure
-[data] - contains interfaces and implementations to external systems [usecase] - contains business behaviour
+[data] - contains interfaces and implementations to external systems [use case] - contains business behaviour

 ### Additionally there are:
 [ktlint] - for code quality check